 If you have been unable to replace proctored exams with alternative assessment strategies, you may wish to use Honorlock to help maintain academic integrity for your exams in Canvas.
 Online proctoring provides an alternative to testing in a proctored testing facility.
-Honorlock's online proctoring service provides a way of assessing students while they are taking courses remotely.
-The service is offered at no cost to students.
-Exam sessions are recorded and flagged for review when potential academic misconduct is detected.
+Honorlock's online proctoring service is free to students and instructors and provides instructors a way of assessing students while they are taking courses remotely.

-These Honorlock system requirements apply to your students as well:
+These Honorlock system requirements apply to your students:

 - A laptop or desktop computer (not a tablet)

 - Google Chrome browser (make sure you have third party cookies enabled)

 - One-time installation of a Chrome browser extension (The system will guide you through this simple step, and you can remove it after use by following these instructions.)

 - For students taking exams only: A webcam and microphone.
 (Most laptops have these built in.)